 How can you design a job that requires prolonged sitting?

 No matter how well the workplace is designed, an employee who sits for long periods will suffer discomfort.
-The main objective of a job design for a seated employee is to reduce the amount of time the person spends "just" sitting.
+The main objective of a job design in this situation is to reduce the amount of time the person spends "just" sitting.
 Frequent changes in the sitting position are not enough to protect against blood pooling in the employee's legs.

-Five minutes of a more vigorous activity, such as walking for every 40 to 50 minutes of sitting, can protect an employee from swollen legs.
-These breaks are also beneficial because they give the heart, lungs and muscles some exercise to help counterbalance the effects of sitting for prolonged periods in a relatively fixed position.
+Five minutes of a moderate to vigorous activity, such as walking for every 40 to 50 minutes of sitting, can help protect an employee.
+These breaks are also beneficial because they give the heart, lungs and muscles some exercise.
 Where practical, jobs should incorporate "activity breaks" such as work-related tasks away from the desk or simple exercises which employees can carry out on the worksite.

 Another important aspect of job design is feedback from employees.
-No matter how good the workplace and the job designs, there is always need for individual tailoring.
-Consultation with employees can secure their active participation and personalize their work.
+Consultation with employees can help tailor the solutions to the individual and personalize their work.

-What elements of a training program are important for employees who work in a sitting position?
+What elements of an education and training program are important for employees who work in a sitting position?

-Individual work practices, including sitting habits, are shaped by proper training.
-Training should encourage employers and employees to adopt methods that reduce fatigue from too little and too much a workload.
-It is important to acknowledge that some traditional ideas, such as "sitting work is light work" or "people work harder standing," are mistaken.
+Individual work practices, including sitting habits, are shaped by proper education and training.
+Encourage employers and employees to adopt methods that reduce fatigue from too little and too much a workload.

-Training should also explain the health hazards of prolonged sitting and give recommendations on what a worker in a given workplace can do to improve the working position.
+Explain the health hazards of prolonged sitting and give recommendations on what an employee in a given workplace can do to improve the working position.
 Employees need to know how to adjust the workstation to fit their individual needs for specific tasks.
 They also must know how to readjust the workstation throughout the day to relieve muscular tension.